davesnx/styled-ppx/README.md

 Allows you to create **React Components** with style definitions with CSS that don't rely on a specific DSL and keeps type-safety with great error messages.
 Build on top of [bs-emotion](https://github.com/ahrefs/bs-emotion), it allows you to style apps quickly, performant and as you always done it.

 > ⚠️ **Early stage** This ppx is in a early stage.
 Meaning that it doesn't support full functionality as [emotion](https://emotion.sh) or [styled-components](https://styled-components.com/).
-> But you can safely use it, as it would respect Semantic Versioning.
+> But you can safely use it, as it would respect [Compatible Versioning](https://gitlab.com/staltz/comver).
 > In case you want to know more, take a look at the [ROADMAP](./ROADMAP.md), or feel free to chat on Discord: @davesnx#5641

 ## Usage